Greece › Crete › Chania Hotels

 Hotel Phone: +30 23108 10624

 The best luxury hotel for families in Chania, Domes Zeen offers plenty of perks to keep kids entertained and families comfortable.
 The kids club offers supervised activities in the yard, garden, and pool for ages four to twelve; the baby club cares for children from four months up to three years.
 Babysitting service is available on request.
 Family Rooms, Bungalows, Villas, and Pavilions sleep four to eight guests comfortably with open plan, one, and two-bedroom layouts, many with sofabeds.
 Spacious rooms and suites all feature walk-in showers and private terraces or patios.
-Some suites add sharing pools; Pavilions and Villas have private pools.
-A private, serviced beach fronts the resort and a pool overlooks the sand and sea.
-A second pool can be found in the wellness center along with an outdoor gym.
-Two restaurants (one casual and one fine dining) serve Cretan-Mediterannean recipes with fresh, organic ingredients; kids’ menus are available.
-The hotel sits just two km from Chania’s Venetian harbor, making it an easy trip for dining, shopping, and sightseeing.
+Some suites add shared pools; Pavilions and Villas have private pools.
+The resort has a private serviced beach, a sea-view pool, and another pool at the wellness center with an outdoor gym.
+Two restaurants (one casual and one fine dining) serve Mediterranean recipes with fresh, organic ingredients; kids’ menus are available.
+The resort is 2km from the Venetian harbor, a 5-minute drive or a 25-minute walk to the center of the action.

 5. Domes Noruz